 Many words that should be important to us in modern times have lost their true meaning or their meaning has changed through misuse or ignorance.
-Words in general use are becoming more important as society wakes up to its state of humanity and new value systems forced upon us, we must voice and articulate our concerns and our grievances clearly and honestly with, and to, those that have so much ‘power’ over us and our way of life.
+Words are becoming more and more important as society wakes up to its state of humanity and new value systems forced upon us, we must voice and articulate our concerns and our grievances clearly and honestly with, and to, those that have so much ‘power’ over us and our way of life.

 The first word in this little Refreshed dictionary is … Karma – and contained within it is a very important message for every one and all.

 karma (/ˈkɑːrmə/; Sanskrit: कर्म, romanized: karma, IPA: [ˈkɐɽmɐ] (listen); Pali: kamma) means action, work or deed; it also refers to the spiritual principle of cause and effect where intent and actions of an individual (cause) influence the future of that individual (effect).
 Good intent and good deeds contribute to good karma and happier rebirths, while bad intent and bad deeds contribute to bad karma and bad rebirths.

 The philosophy of karma is closely associated with the idea of rebirth in many schools of Indian religions (particularly Hinduism, Buddhism, Jainism and Sikhism) as well as Taoism.
 In these schools, karma in the present affects one’s future in the current life, as well as the nature and quality of future lives – one’s saṃsāra.

 truth is most often used to mean being in accord with fact or reality, or fidelity to an original or standard.
 Truth is also sometimes defined in moderncontexts as an idea of “truth to self”, or authenticity.